-The principal laws governing foreign direct investment (FDI) in Korea are the Foreign Investment Promotion Act (the FIPA) and the FETL.
+The principal laws governing foreign direct investment (FDI) in Korea are the Foreign Investment Promotion Act (FIPA) and the FETL.
 Both the FIPA and the FETL have mechanisms that may be triggered to regulate foreign investment based on the national interest.
-Specifically, the FIPA provides that foreign investments may be restricted at the request of the relevant ministries regulating the industries into which such foreign investments are made if the Ministry of Trade, Industry and Energy (MOTIE) determines, through the deliberation of the Foreign Investment Commission, that such foreign investment threatens national security.
-Furthermore, the FETL, which regulates foreign exchange operations and foreign currency denominated transactions, states that if the Korean government deems that certain emergency circumstances are likely to occur – including sudden fluctuations in interest rates or exchange rates, extreme difficulty in stabilising the balance of payments or a substantial disturbance in the Korean financial and capital markets – it may impose certain restrictions, such as requiring foreign investors to obtain prior approval from the Ministry of Strategy and Finance for the acquisition of Korean securities or for the repatriation of funds arising from the sale of Korean securities.
+Specifically, the FIPA provides that foreign investments may be restricted at the request of the relevant ministries regulating the industries into which such foreign investments are made if the Ministry of Trade, Industry and Energy (MOTIE) determines, through the deliberation of the Foreign Investment Commission, that any such foreign investment threatens national security.
+Furthermore, the FETL, which regulates foreign exchange operations and foreign currency-denominated transactions, states that if the Korean government deems that certain emergency circumstances are likely to occur – including sudden fluctuations in interest rates or exchange rates, extreme difficulty in stabilising the balance of payments or a substantial disturbance in the Korean financial and capital markets – it may impose certain restrictions, such as requiring foreign investors to obtain prior approval from the Ministry of Strategy and Finance for the acquisition of Korean securities or for the repatriation of funds arising from the sale of Korean securities.
 In addition, according to the Act on Prevention of Divulgence and Protection of Industrial Technology (the Industrial Technology Protection Act), foreign investments in entities that hold key national technologies and that receive government funding, and the transfer of national technologies, must be reported to the MOTIE.
 In the event that the foreign transaction at issue is determined to pose a serious risk to national security, the Minister of the MOTIE may order various measures to address this risk, such as an order to suspend, prohibit or even unwind the transaction.

 The FIPA applies to acquisitions of 10% or more of the voting shares (either existing or new shares) of a Korean company by a foreign investor.
 Investments that do not qualify as FDI under the FIPA are treated as portfolio securities investments and are subject to the regulations under the FETL.
-Finally, the Industrial Technology Protection Act generally applies to the transfer or export of key national technologies to foreign companies, foreign acquisitions of effective control over domestic companies that hold key national technologies and foreign acquisitions of relevant businesses from such domestic companies.
+Finally, the Industrial Technology Protection Act generally applies to the transfer or export of key national technologies to foreign companies, foreign acquisitions of effective control over domestic companies that hold key national technologies and foreign acquisitions of relevant businesses from those domestic companies.

-By virtue of the Korean government’s liberalisation policy over the past couple of decades, almost all areas of Korean business are nowadays open to foreign investment.
+By virtue of the Korean government’s liberalisation policy over the past couple of decades, almost all areas of Korean business are now open to foreign investment.
 Korea uses a negative list system, which means that a business is open to foreign investment unless it is specially restricted under the applicable law.
 In this regard, specific sectors over which the authorities have a power to regulate and prevent foreign investment, or sectors that are the subject of special scrutiny, include rice and barley farming, the manufacture and supply of materials used in nuclear power generation, electric power transmission and distribution, newspaper publishing, television broadcasting, telecommunication services, education and defence.

-In principle, all payments in relation to foreign exchange transactions must be made both through a foreign exchange bank and directly to the transaction counterparty.
+In principle, all payments in relation to foreign-exchange transactions must be made both through a foreign exchange bank and directly to the transaction counterparty.
 Any payment in violation of this general principle must be reported to the competent foreign exchange authorities.

 In principle, investment returns, including dividends and interest, are subject to withholding taxes in Korea.
 Under the Korean Corporation Tax Code, the withholding tax rate is 22% (15.4% in the case of interest on bonds), but if there is any applicable tax treaty that provides a lower withholding tax rate, the lower rate may apply on the amount to be remitted.

 Although a Korean project company may establish and maintain offshore foreign currency accounts, some regulatory requirements will need to be satisfied.
-For a Korean project company to open an offshore account, the Korean resident must file a foreign exchange report to its designated foreign exchange bank.
+For a Korean project company to open an offshore account, the Korean resident must file a foreign-exchange report to its designated foreign exchange bank.